Session 2 - Module A: Advanced LangChain Patterns¶

 )

-The coordination engine manages complex multi-phase workflows with sophisticated tracking:
+The coordination engine manages complex multi-phase data workflows with sophisticated tracking for enterprise data processing:

 # Initialize workflow context